Atlas-Capstone/.github/profile/README.md

----
-# Our CRUD actions are:
+# Team Atlas CRUD actions:
 ## Create:
 - user can create an account
 - each account can create a workout